-Predictions are made for a target area specified by vector polygons in the form of shapefiles.
-To reduce artifacts at the edges of patches, the samples for the predictions overlap by 100 pixels before being cropped.
 To assess the detection performance of the network, we calculated positive predictive value (PPV, also called precision) and probability of detection (POD, also called recall) on a pixel level as well as the F1-score.
-PPV and POD are both based on a standard 2×2 confusion matrix (Trevethan, 2017).
-As per pixel metrics take as input a binary mask (avalanche yes or no) and the network yields scores, we thresholded the predictions at 0.5 before calculating statistics and computed the F1-score as
+PPV and POD are both based on a standard $2 \times 2$ confusion matrix (Trevethan, 2017).
+As per pixel metrics take as input a binary mask (avalanche yes or no) and the network yields scores, we thresholded the predictions at 0.5 before calculating statistics and computed the F1-score as where POD and PPV are defined as

-$$F1 = 2 \cdot \frac{PPV \cdot POD}{PPV + POD},\tag{1}$$
+$$F1 = 2 \cdot \frac{PPV \cdot POD}{PPV + POD},$$ (1)